scottsanett/M5510-4K-Sierra-Installation/CLOVER/doc/Touchpad.md

 ApplePS2SmartTouchpad offers 2 types of scrolling: 2 finger scroll and edge scroll.
 In theory, both types should behave the same if they use the same type of acceleration type (as defined in the link above), but in reality that is not the case.
 It is observed that the third acceleration type(one that simulates short distance non-inertial 2-finger scroll on Windows), which works perfectly with edge scroll, does not go well with 2 finger scroll.
 The 2 finger scroll also exhibits other oddities if you use it like one would on Windows; occasionally it continues to scroll after you release your fingers.
 On the other hand, 2 finger scroll works well with inertial scroll, while edge scroll does not.
 Given these two types offer complementary strengths, the current configuration uses both types, only in different circumstances.
 * edge scroll: works like short-distance non-inertial scroll, much like a mouse's wheel only in natural direction
-* 2-finger scroll: for short/long-distance inertial scroll
-  * in this configuration continuous scrolling is enabled, which means once you start scrolling, it continues scrolling until you release your fingers, which can be useful when scrolling down a long webpage/pdf.
+* 2-finger scroll: for short/long-distance inertial scroll.
+In this configuration continuous scrolling is enabled, which means once you start scrolling, it continues scrolling until you release your fingers, which can be useful when scrolling down a long webpage/pdf.

 ## Gestures
 ### Taps: